dholroyd/h264-reader/README.md

 h264-reader
 ===========

-Incomplete reader for H264 bitstream syntax, written in Rust.
+Reader for H264 bitstream syntax, written in Rust.

 [![crates.io version](https://img.shields.io/crates/v/h264-reader.svg)](https://crates.io/crates/h264-reader)
 [![Documentation](https://docs.rs/h264-reader/badge.svg)](https://docs.rs/h264-reader)

 Aims to provide access to stream metadata; does not actually decode the video.

+The implementation attempts to minimise copying of source data, for efficiency, at the cost of a more complicated API

 ## Supported syntax